WhymustIhaveaname/FiveStone-Gongzhu/README.md

 I am ○ while AI ●.
 He decided to play `(4, 7)` (this is matrix index) after 886 searches.
 Then the board is printed.
 Then I input my next step, `2,-1` (in XY coordinates).
-Clever friends may find that I have lost at this step (AI will get to a 3-3 after two rounds).
+Clever friends may find that, in the current situation, my defeat is doomed (AI will get to a three-three/four-three after two rounds).
 And my AI indeed did that!

 <div align=center>